The Man with the Golden Gun (1974) | Golden Goodness

 After establishing Roger Moore as a viable James Bond in Live and Let Die, the next film runs with its momentum in some ways and goes back to its roots in others.
 The Man with the Golden Gun manages to up the stakes both personally and professionally for James Bond.
 There are similarities to one of my favorite Bond films with the plot and villain that play out in fun ways but deviate to make this a very Roger Moore-type Bond film.

 The Connery films had their share of secret, evil lairs.
 Some of them were very extravagant, like in You Only Live Twice, but that was more the exception than the rule.
-If you count the blimp from A View to a Kill, every Roger Moore Bond film has a facility or headquarters that is used in the climax sequence—the next two films each have two!
+If you count the blimp from A View to a Kill, every Roger Moore Bond film has a facility or headquarters that is used in the climax sequence—the next two films each have more than one!
 The Moore Bond films were all about spectacle with Moore’s version of the character being as charming and British as possible while he murdered enemy spies with ease.
-So, while I didn’t enjoy his movies as much as a kid because I preferred the espionage spy stuff over the fun and occasionally cartoonish action, I’ve come to mostly love this era of Bond, with The Man with the Golden Gun at the top of the list.
+So, while I didn’t enjoy his movies as much as a kid because I preferred the espionage spy stuff over the fun and occasionally cartoonish action, I’ve come to love this era of Bond, with The Man with the Golden Gun at the top of the list.

 Image: MGM / Amazon